aloshy-ai/deep-job-seek/README.md

 2.  **Build and Start Services:**

     ```bash
+    make run
+    # or
     docker-compose up --build -d
     ```

-    This command will:
+    This will:
-    - Build the application's Docker image.
+    - Build the application's Docker image
-    - Pull the Qdrant Docker image.
+    - Pull the Qdrant Docker image
-    - Start both the `generator` application and `qdrant` services in detached mode.
+    - Start both services in detached mode
-    - Automatically populate the Qdrant database with test data on first run.
+    - Automatically populate the Qdrant database with test data

 3.  **Verify Services:**